Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 The population data might not be very accurate, as it was last updated in 2018, but that won't be a problem.

 All the visualizations were created using the amazing library: [Plotly](https://plotly.com/python/).

-The code for data analysis and visualization can be found [here](https://github.com/Reslan-Tinawi/COVID-19-Visualization).
+The code used for data analysis and visualization can be found [here](https://github.com/Reslan-Tinawi/COVID-19-Visualization).

-*Note*: this post is not intended to be a real-time dashboard of the COVID-19 cases, therefore it won't be updated anymore, the data used here is from 22/01/2020 till 30/06/2020.
+*Note*: this post is not intended to be a real-time dashboard of the COVID-19 cases, therefore it won't be updated anymore, the data used here is from `22/01/2020` till `01/07/2020`.

 # Overall statistics pie chart

 The following pie chart shows the percentages of the three measures: active cases, recovered cases, and total deaths.

-At first sight, this chart comforts us! the virus doesn't seem to be very *fatal*, only about 5% of the total cases are **deaths**, while 51% of the cases had **recovered** from the virus.
+At first sight, this chart comforts us! the virus doesn't seem to be very *fatal*, only about 5% of the total cases are **deaths**, while 52% of the cases had **recovered** from the virus.

 {% include covid-charts/overall_stats_pie_chart.html %}